Bob Due's Terraced Gardens Farm Premium Produce - Pesticide and Herbicide Free

 The "Albrecht System" is like a good bread recipe.
 When you follow the bread recipe your results will be a good loaf of bread.
 In the "Albrecht System" each nutrient has a "window" that it needs to be within for optimum results.
 This gives the plant a table to feed from that enhances its chances of being a healthy plant that is nutritious to eat and can resist diseases and insects.

 The guidelines used in the "Albrecht System" are very precise.
 We take the levels of each nutrient found and calculate how many ounces or pounds of a material it will take to reach the desired goal for the garden or field.
+This can be figured for a few square feet or large fields of many acres.
+The adjustments can be made all at once or over several years, depending on how much you can spend per year to improve your fertility.

 My own success on my cropping areas are the results of following these guidelines.
 My soil was so poor that it would not support a cover crop of winter rye.
 I do not have animal manures available so had to go another route for some of the missing nutrients.